pieterbonnet/pbDateComputation/README.md

 This array contains all the annual events in the region.
 For example, for the District of Columbia :

-    Var r as new DaysProcessingRegion("DC")
+    Var r as new RegionDatesWorked("DC")

     // https://edpm.dc.gov/chapter/12/#section-1220